Does Kratom Interact With Promethazine?

 Promethazine can be used in allergic rhinitis, allergic conjunctivitis due to inhaled allergens, mild urticaria, angioedema, and allergic reactions to blood products.
 The drug is an adjunct to adrenaline for acute severe anaphylactic reactions .

 Prevention of motion sickness is an indication for the use of promethazine.
 It is taken half an hour to one hour before anticipated travel to prevent motion sickness .
-The dose must be repeated every eight to twelve hours during prolonged travel durations.
+During prolonged travel durations, the dose must be repeated every eight to twelve hours.

 Pre-operative apprehension can be relieved by the use of promethazine.
 The drug calms the patient and prevents anxiety.